cetmix/cetmix-tower/cetmix_tower_server_yaml/readme/USAGE.md

 To import data from YAML:

-- Open the record you would like to export
+- Open the record you would like to import
 - Insert YAML code from in the text field located under the "YAML" tab in the form view